-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON APRIL 28, 1999
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON APRIL 26, 2000

-NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Glacier Bancorp, Inc. (the "Company") will be held at The Stage Room of the Outlaw Inn, 1701 Highway 93 South, Kalispell, Montana, on Wednesday, April 28, 1999, at 9:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Glacier Bancorp, Inc. (the "Company") will be held at The Stage Room of The Outlaw Inn, 1701 Highway 93 South, Kalispell, Montana, on Wednesday, April 26, 2000, at 9:00 a.m., local time, for the following purposes:

-1. ELECTION OF DIRECTORS.
-To elect three directors of the Company for a three-year term and until their successors are elected and have qualified.

-2. AMENDMENT TO THE 1995 EMPLOYEE STOCK OPTION PLAN.
-A proposal to amend the 1995 Employee Stock Option Plan (as fully described in the attached Proxy Statement).
+- 1. ELECTION OF DIRECTORS.
+To elect four directors of the Company for a three-year term and until their successors are elected and have qualified. - 2.
+AMENDMENT TO THE CERTIFICATE OF INCORPORATION.
+To approve an amendment to the Company's Certificate of Incorporation to increase the number of authorized shares of common stock from 15 million to 50 million, as more fully outlined in the accompanying proxy statement. - 3.
+OTHER MATTERS.

-3. AMENDMENT TO THE 1994 DIRECTORS' STOCK OPTION PLAN.
-A proposal to amend the 1994 Directors' Stock Option Plan (as fully described in the attached Proxy Statement).

-4. OTHER MATTERS.
 To transact such other business as may properly come before the meeting or any adjournment thereof.
 Management is not aware of any other such business.

-The Board of Directors of the Company has fixed March 9, 1999 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors of the Company has fixed March 7, 2000 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
 Only those stockholders of record as of the close of business on that date will be entitled to vote at the Annual Meeting or at any adjournment of such meeting.